thomas-xin/Miza/README.md

 #### Dependencies:

-* Miza should automatically the required dependencies right after running her for the first time.
+* Miza should automatically the required dependencies right after running her for the first time, notably the Python modules and FFmpeg.
 ##### Additional Notes:
 _As of 08/12/2021, FFmpeg will be automatically installed after first run, Miza is also going to look through the servers it is in to seek out open candidates for placing some emojis that Miza will also require for certain UI features, so make sure you have a good space set up too.
 Finally, all API Keys that Miza will require as located in *auth.json* you will have to obtain yourself._ <br></br>

 #### Voice commands not working:
 * Make sure you have [FFmpeg](https://www.ffmpeg.org/download.html) and [Python](https://www.python.org/downloads/) installed onto your computer and in your PATH (it doesn't need to be in the same directory as Miza).
 I uh...
 Actually have my ffmpeg pathed by pathing to the misc folder found in [Miza Player](https://github.com/thomas-xin/Miza-Player) (an awesome program you should definitely try out!) 🙃

 ![ffmpeg](https://cdn.discordapp.com/attachments/688253918890688521/777473182294474753/image0.png)